KaanSen9611/kOS/README.md

-# 🖥️ kOS

-> A lightweight browser-based operating system built with pure HTML, CSS, and JavaScript.
+> the best OS u will se in ur entire life!

 ![kOS](final.png)

-## ✨ About
+##  About

 kOS is a desktop-inspired operating system experience that runs entirely in the browser.